 - Available by the issue from the website and some polymer clay retailers online

-- Digital copies available on Etsy
+- Copies are available intermittently on Etsy

 - Accepts submissions from contributors, especially those with a new, fresh voice